evisp/ml-handbook/docs/01-tools/index.md

 **Write code, see results instantly**

 Perfect for experimenting with data and trying out ideas.
 Comes with all the math and data tools you need - no complex setup required.
-Just install and start exploring your data.
+Just install and start exploring your data

 **You'll learn:** Interactive coding, instant visualizations, and sharing your discoveries